 Characteristically too, silver tarnishes more ferociously than gold, thereby requiring a dry and more expensive storage facility with climate-controlled features.

-Naturally, silver is more affordable than gold.
+Naturally, while comparing silver vs gold, we know silver is more affordable than gold.
 A mere half an ounce of gold can today purchase over 1 kg of silver.
-The gold to silver ratio currently stands at 120:1 – the highest in 5000 years, particularly since the outbreak of the pandemic.
+The gold to silver ratio currently stands at 120:1 – the highest in 5,000 years, particularly since the outbreak of the pandemic.

-Central government and banks have their own gold reserves.
-Governments hardly can pledge silver and will find themselves in turmoil if the yellow metal slips on the indices.
+The central government and banks have their own gold reserves.
+Governments can hardly pledge silver and will find themselves in turmoil if the yellow metal slips on the indices.

-Whether one should choose gold or silver entirely depends on the risk appetite, financial position and personal choices.
-But it is a must to understand how these metals trade and their use in hedging, to reap the benefits better.
+Whether one should choose gold or silver entirely depends on the risk appetite, financial position, personal choices and gold vs silver returns in the past as well.
+But it is a must to understand how these metals trade and their use in hedging to reap the benefits better.